Software-Engineering-Folks/slash/README.md

 # :dizzy: What's New?
 (Project 3 Updates)

 ### MongoDB
-We've significantly enhanced our platform's speed and efficiency by migrating to MongoDB.
+Migrated to MongoDB for improved performance, scalability, and faster data handling.
 By leveraging MongoDB, we've significantly improved performance and scalability.
 This powerful database solution allows us to store and manage data more efficiently, providing a smoother and faster user experience.

 ### Coupon Scrapping [Edit Please]
-Now we have implemented coupon scraping to automatically detect and apply the best available discounts from supported platforms, enhancing cost savings for users.
+Integrated coupon scraping to detect and apply the best discounts automatically.

 ### Wishlists
 Keep track of your desired products by adding them to your wishlist and making shopping more easier.